BrianInGermany/americansingermany/README.md

 - Tip: if you want to meet folks fast, join the #chat-roulette channel, and be randomly matched in 4-way chats once a week.

 **Community Rules:**
-1. Use your common sense.
+1. Use your common sense and treat each other with respect.
 2. Check out #rules channel for details, questions or suggestions

 **See you in Slack!**